digdir/designsystemet/README.md

 ### When to use what keywords

-It is important to recognize the differences between the 2 sections below.
-If you want commit messages to show up in the changelog, use `fix:`, `feat:` or `BREAKING-CHANGE:`.
-We want changes that affect the users of our NPM packages to show up.
-Anything else has to use another keyword.
-If you are unsure on what keyword to use, and the changes do not affect the end user, use `chore:`.
+It is crucial to understand the distinctions between the two sections mentioned below.
+If you wish for commit messages to be included in the changelog, please use `fix:`, `feat:`, or `BREAKING-CHANGE:` as keywords.
+These keywords indicate changes that impact the users of our NPM packages and are therefore significant to highlight.
+For any other types of changes that do not directly affect the end user, please utilize a different keyword.
+If you are uncertain about which keyword to use and the changes are non-user-facing, you can use `chore:` as a default keyword.

 #### Added to changelog